jordiperendreu/wallet-kata/README.md

 * Add more observability parameters like `createdAt` or `updatedAt`.
 * Split the WalletService into a service by use case to segregate the logic and tests in smaller classes.
-* Error handling in case we want to be more fine-grained.
+* Error handling in case we want it to be more fine-grained.
-* Create MotherObjects to simplify the tests and reduce duplicated functions between test classes.
+* Create MotherObjects to simplify the tests and reduce duplicated mother functions between test classes.
+* Add more information in the transaction, like a TransactionType to distinguish between top-ups and the different purchases.
 * Add more features like getting the Transactions of a wallet paginated.